-If the Withdrawal Act is ratified, then UK Citizens will be able to continue to travel to the EU states on the same basis as now until the end of December 2020.
-In the event of no deal, points to consider for travel to EU/ EEA are:
+UK Citizens can continue to travel to EU/EEA states on the same basis as now until the end of December 2020.
+In the event of no deal being reached in negotiations between the UK and EU this year, points to consider for travel to EU/ EEA after 31 December 2020 are:

 - Passports: Guidance is that UK passports should be no older than 9 years and 6 months on the day of travel.